 Additionally, a separate incentive has been created to support libraries in teaching workshops using the DigitalLearn ACP Basics workshop materials, also created in collaboration with AT&T. Find out more about this incentive here.

 PLA Digital Literacy Workshop Incentive, supported by AT&T is designed to support library adoption of the PLA DigitalLearn training materials developed with support from AT&T. These materials are freely available at training.digitallearn.org.
-Applications will be accepted until June 2, 2023, 11:59 PM Central.
+The deadline has been extended and applications will now be accepted until June 11, 2023, 11:59 PM Central.

 POTENTIAL USES OF THE INCENTIVE